 (OR ANY COMBINATION OF CHIPS TOTALLY 1 1/2 CUPS)

 Preheat your oven to 400F.
 Line a baking sheet with parchment paper.

 Combine chocolate chips and heavy cream in a small bowl and mix to combine.

 Roll out your 1/3 piece of dough (about a baseball size) onto a lightly floured surface, using your hands to flatten, stretch, and shape the dough into a perfect circle.

 Place your chocolate chip mixture onto one half of your dough.
 Fold the other side of the dough over the chocolate chips.
 Use your fingers to fold the bottom edge over the top edge in a turning motion, pinching with each fold.
 Use a knife to poke small holes in the dough to let the steam escape as it bakes.

 Use a pastry brush or spoon to spread a splash of cream across the top and edges of the calzone.
 Top with a dusting of coarse sugar.

 Place your dough on your parchment lined baking sheet and bake in your oven for 18-22 minutes or until top and edges begin to turn gold.
 Slice into halves or smaller pieces and serve warm with a scoop of ice cream.

 P.S.
 Record all of your favorite recipes, including the ones from Date Night in the Kitchen, and pass them onto future generations.
-Check out Bethany's newly opened Etsy shop for the best recipe cards!!
+Check out Bethany's newly opened Etsy shop (link below) for the best recipe cards!!
 They're much cuter than the 3x5 index cards I've been using.